-Shoreline property and contiguous areas suitable for open space and public parks should be preserved for that use especially as they relate to natural drainage areas and wetlands.
+Shoreline property and contiguous areas suitable for open space and public parks should be preserved for that use especially as they relate to natural drainage areas, wetlands and impacts of sea-level rise.

 Beach Access/Impact

 New developments shall incorporate into the overall development plan measures that will address any significant impact of their project on beach access including parking.